Emma-CH/PreVEAB/README.md

 #### Adaptive distance & predicted vaccine efficacy (outfile.txt)

+Adaptive distance and predicated vaccine efficacy of the candidate virus isolate are listed out.

 #### PCA analysis & Scatterplot (Correlation_AdaptiveDistance_VE.pdf)

-This PCA figure describes distribution of virus strains based on the first and second PCA dimentions.
-The dot hightligh in black color is the isolated examined in our current analysis.
+PCA figure describes the distribution of 32,278 virus strains in terms of the first and second PCA dimentions.
+The dot hightlighed in black color represents the virus isolate examined in the current analysis.

-This scatterplot figure describes distribution of adaptive distance and vaccine efficacy.
-And R square is calculated and list at the topright.
-Please refer the file called "scatterplot.pdf" as listed.
+This scatterplot figure describes correlation of adaptive distance and vaccine efficacy (VE).
+And R square is also calculated and list at the topright.
+The adaptived distance and predicted vaccine efficacy of the examined virus isolate are also listed in the figure.

 ### Examples

-* Simulate the coalescent tree of a sample of 1000 tumor cells, which are sampled from a exponetially growing tumor.
+* Simulate the coalescent tree of a sample of 1000 tumor cells, which are
-(consult the manual of ms for more information)

-    `ms 1000 1 -T -G 1 |tail -n1 > ms_tree.txt`
+    `perl extract_alleles.pl DEMO_seq`

+Note: 1) Please be very careful about the the starting codons, and make sure that the sequence is from "QNL...".
+2) Please be aware that if any allele state is missing or not recorded in our reference file "ES_EggStrains", the analysis will be terminated immediately.
+3) An corresponding alleles file including allele states over 14 codons will be generated after precessing using "extract_allele.pl".

 * Simulate the somatic SNVs of this sample.
-We assume the sequencing depth is 60, and the purity of the sample is 0.8, which means there are 250 normal cells other than these 1000 tumor cells.
-Other settings are:
+We assume the sequencing depth is
-a) the mutation rate of SNVs and CNVs are 10 and 0.1 respectively;
-b) the sequence length is 135534747 (chr10 of hg19);
-c) the cells of the sample are diploid.
-We save the frequncy of the simulated SNVs to file 'snvs\_freq.txt'.

-    `csite.py -t ms_tree.txt -P 0.8 --length 135534747 -r 10 -R 0.1 -D 60 -S
-    snvs_freq.txt`
+    `source("PreVEAB.R")`

+Note: 1) Please be very careful about the the starting codons, and make sure that the sequence is from "QNL...".
+2) Please be aware that if any allele state is missing or not recorded in our reference file "ES_EggStrains", the analysis will be terminated immediately.
+3) An corresponding alleles file including allele states over 14 codons will be generated after precessing using "extract_allele.pl".

 ## Author

 * Hui Chen : chenh1@gis.a-star.edu.sg

 ## Corresponding author

 *   Weiwei Zhai : zhaiww11@gis.a-star.edu.sg

 ## License